wren-lang/wren/doc/site/functions.markdown

       }
     }

 Functions expose a `call` method that executes the body of the function.
-Of course, this is dynamically-dispatched like other methods, so you can define your own "function-like" classes and pass them to methods that expect real functions.
+This method is dynamically-dispatched like any other, so you can define your own "function-like" classes and pass them to methods that expect "real" functions.

     :::dart
     class FakeFn {